 September 2025, Belfast 'Communities, Technologies and Mental Health'

-The Hub will bring these sectors together several times a year to drive direct interaction with the goal of enhanced collaboration in health research across Scotland and beyond.
+The Hub holds events throughout Scotland that bring together researchers, innovators, regulators, policymakers, patients and the public from all sectors, with the goal of enhancing collaboration in health research across Scotland and beyond.

-The Academy of Medical Sciences are working with the Northern Health Science Alliance (NHSA) to establish a hub in Northern England.
+The Academy of Medical Sciences have partnered with the Northern Health Science Alliance (NHSA) to establish a hub in Northern England.

-The NHSA is the North of England's health research partnership connecting 11 universities and nine research-intensive NHS Trusts across a population of 16 million people.
+The NHSA is the North of England's health research partnership connecting leading northern universities and research-intensive NHS trusts across a population of 16 million people.
 The hub will harness regional strengths in health and life sciences to ensure local expertise, priorities and perspectives help shape national conversations.

 The Hub will bring sectors together several times across 2026 through networking events across the North West, North East, and Yorkshire and the Humber, to drive direct interaction with the goal of enhanced collaboration in health research.
 These events will focus on areas including preventative health research, commercialisation of academic research in cell and gene therapies and enabling technologies, and women's health research.
 Each event will be designed to spark genuine dialogue, build new connections and support follow-on activity, from early collaborative discussions through to joint projects and funding bids.